sigp/lighthouse/book/src/validator-discovery.md

 ## How the `validator_definitions.yml` file is processed

-If it validator client were to start using the [example `validator_definitions.yml` file](#example) would print the follow log, acknowledging there there are two validators and one is disabled:
+If it validator client were to start using the [first example `validator_definitions.yml` file](#example) would print the follow log, acknowledging there there are two validators and one is disabled: